dannycab/stupidmoviepicker/README.md

 ### Administration
 Access the admin panel at `/admin` to:
-- View statistics and analytics
+- View your personal movie statistics and analytics
-- Verify all movie URLs
+- Verify all your movie URLs
-- Check for age-restricted content
+- Check for age-restricted content in your collection
 - Manage cached movie information
-- Monitor system health
+- Monitor your account activity

+> **Note**: Each user only sees their own movies and statistics.
+Admin users have additional system-wide privileges.

 ## 🔧 Configuration